andrewpw/surferpedia/README.md

 Usage
 -----

-Use the new tab to create a new entry for a surfer
-You must sign in  to create new surfers or edit their information.
-Delete functions are reserved for admin user only.
-For the sake of testing purposes, admin login is username: admin@example.com password: password Each surfer must have a unique slug and that slug can be used to retrieve their page by adding it to the end of the URL Surfers pages can be accessed by searching for them - if you do not specify any surfer attributes in the search bar, all surfers are displayed.
+Search through surfers with the search widget.
+Display all surfers by choosing all types and all countries, then press the magnifying glass icon.
+Surfers are displayed on multiple pages
-Users can access their profile page by clicking on their login email that is displayed on the navigation bar.
+Click login to login to an existing account or create a new account For the sake of testing purposes, admin login is username: admin@example.com password: password Users can access their profile page by clicking on their login email that is displayed on the navigation bar.
-Surfers can be rated by anyone.
+Surfers can be rated only by signed in users and only once per user.
+You can delete your previous surfer rating through your profile page and then re-rate the surfer.
 Surfers can be "Favorited" by Users.
 A Favorite Surfer will appear in the User's profile page.
-Once you choose a slug you cannot change it.
+Use the New Surfer tab to create a new entry for a surfer Only signed in users may create a new surfer or edit existing surfers Once you choose a slug for a surfer you cannot change it.
+Delete functions are reserved for admin user only.

 Modification
 ------------